QA3264/CleanGetDataProject/README.md

 - Substituted activity-numbers with activity names/labels
 - Changed variable names to more descriptive names
 - Applied  aggregate-function to the above dataset to create the final summary dataset (with averages for each measurement variable)
-- Wrote the data into a tab-separated text file (summarydata.txt) using write.table- function
+- Wrote the data into a space-separated text file (summarydata.txt) using write.table-function